102100517/IntroToAIAssignment2/Assign2/Readme.txt

 Currently this assignment has forwards chaining & backwards chaining implemented.
 These both use the same underlying algorithm to infer the results, however they still operate as two distinct algorithms as each searches a different side of the binary tree expressions.

+### Acknowledgements

+## Summary Report
+James has implemented the underlying Inference Engine and the Main scripts.
+Thomas implemented the Forward Chaining, backwards chaining and the truth table algorithms.
+Each of us has committed a lot to this assignment and worked closesly together.
+We planned before starting each algorithm by writing out the step by step way to implement and also a lot of google searching.